Beaverdam Dog Food receives the Advisor’s second highest-tier rating of 4.5 stars.

 Near-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the alfalfa meal and flaxseed, this looks like the profile of a kibble still containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, alfalfa and flaxseed, this looks like the profile of a kibble still containing a moderate amount of meat.